stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ### Model Persistence

-When we test the loader

-When we debug and test the new loader we find that it is now quite slow (despite the fact we are developing on a gaming machine with a decent processor and fast SSD).
+One problem with the OBJ loader is it quite slow even though we are developing on a decent gaming machine.

-One obvious observation is that much of the loading process is repeated *every* time we execute the demo:
+One obvious observation is that the following parts of the loading process are repeated *every* time we execute the demo:

-1. Load and parse the OBJ file to the transient model.
+1. Load and parse the OBJ model.

-2. Build the de-duplicated model from the transient model.
-3. Generate the interleaved vertex data.
+2. De-duplication.

-4. Construct the vertex and index buffers.
+3. Generation of the NIO buffers for the vertex data and the index.

-We really only need to do the above *once* therefore we implement a persistence mechanism for a model.
+However we _really_ only need the resultant NIO buffers - there we will implement a persistence mechanism for a model so that we only need to do the above _once_ for a given model.

-We create the new `ModelLoader` class that will be responsible for reading and writing a buffered model:
+We create a new `ModelLoader` class that will be responsible for reading and writing a buffered model:

 ```java
 public static class ModelLoader {